UniMath/agda-unimath/src/elementary-number-theory/euclid-mullin-sequence.lagda.md

-and `euclid-mullin-ℕ (n + 1)` is the least [prime factor](elementary-number-theory.prime numbers.md) of the product of all previous entries in the Euclid-Mullin sequence.
+and `euclid-mullin-ℕ (n + 1)` is the least [prime factor](elementary-number-theory.prime numbers.md) of the product of all previous entries in the Euclid–Mullin sequence plus one.

 ## Definitions